artefactual/atom-docs/dev-manual/env/compose.rst

 ..
 IMPORTANT::

-   To avoid reseting the configuration files to their default version each time the containers are created, the following files are only generated if they don't exist already in the source code:
+   To avoid resetting the configuration files to their default version each time the containers are created, the following files are only generated if they don't exist already in the source code: